ivoa/cosmopterix/docker/mysql/README.md

-This container is based on the [Fedora](../fedora/23) base container.

-The Docker file uses the distribution package manager to install the [MySQL](https://www.mysql.com/) database server and client.
+This container is based on the [Fedora](../fedora/23) base container, using the OS package manager to install the [MySQL](https://www.mysql.com/) database server and client.

 Running the container with no arguments will create a new database, with random database name, user name and password.